Ingrid Bergman

 5 ft 9 in | 175 cm

-She won two Academy Awards and two Golden Globe Awards for Best Actress for her performances in movies:
+She won the Academy Awards and the Golden Globe Awards for Best Actress for her performances in movies:

 She was nominated for the Academy Awards for Best Actress for her roles in films:

-She won a Primetime Emmy Award and a Golden Globe Award for Best Actress for her role as Israeli Prime Minister Golda Meir in television biopic movie A Woman Called Golda (1982).
+She won the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or a Special and the Golden Globe Award for Best Performance by an Actress in a Miniseries or Motion Picture Made for Television for her role as Israeli Prime Minister Golda Meir in biopic movie A Woman Called Golda (1982).

 She won the Primetime Emmy Award for Outstanding Single Performance by an Actress for her role as the governess in Startime's presentation of The Turn of the Screw (1959).

-Received a scholarship to Royal Dramatic Theatre School in Stockholm (1933).
+Studied at Royal Dramatic Theatre School in Stockholm.

 Ingrid and Roberto Rossellini made six films together.